EuroLeague awards: EuroLeague Best Defender

 The EuroLeague Best Defender award is the award for the league's best defensive player throughout the season up until the EuroLeague Final Four.
 The award began in the 2004–05 season, and is based on a voting process involving EuroLeague head coaches.
 Dimitris Diamantidis of Panathinaikos, won the award five consecutive times, from 2005 to 2009.

 EuroLeague Rising Star

 The EuroLeague Rising Star award is the award for the league's "future rising star".
 Only players that were younger than age 22, after July 1, of the summer before the season started are eligible for the award.
 It was established in the 2004–05 season, and is based on a voting process involving all EuroLeague head coaches.

-EuroLeague Magic Moment
+EuroLeague Magic Moment of the season

-The EuroLeague Magic Moment is the award for the league's "most spectacular play of the season".
+The EuroLeague Magic Moment of the Season is the award for the league's "most spectacular play of the season".
 It was established in the 2016–17 season, and is selected through an online vote of the fans.

+EuroLeague Flight Time of the Season

+The EuroLeague Flight Time of the Season, is the award for the EuroLeague player who "flew the highest", on an individual basketball slam dunk during the season.
+The winner of the award is selected by an online vote of the fans.